developer-zebra/developer-zebra-site/src/datawedge/7-0/guide/output/intent/index.md

 **Intent category -** specifies the category of intent to be handled

-**Intent delivery -** used to select one of three delivery methods for intent-based data:
+**Intent delivery -** used to select one of four delivery methods for intent-based data:
 * **Send via startActivity**
 * **Send via startService**
 * **Send via startForegroundService**